digidotcom/python-wvalib/docs/quickstart.rst

     pip install wva

-The installation into a `virtualenv <https://virtualenv.pypa.io/en/latest/>_` is recommended but not required.
+The installation into a `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ is recommended but not required.

-With the appliation installed (and when working in the correct environment if using virtualenv), you should have access to both the library and to the CLI application.
+With the application installed (and when working in the correct environment if using virtualenv), you should have access to both the library and to the CLI application.
 To test that you have access to the CLI program, you can run the following::